’90 Day Fiance’ Update: Paola Throws Shade At Social Media Critics On IG, Russ Forgives His Wife

 While Russ’ post seemed to be directed at his wife’s behavior in the recently aired 90 Day Fiance episode to some degree, it also suggested that the reality TV star has completely forgiven Paola.
 Directly below the caption on his Instagram upload, Russ included the hashtag #forgiveness, which all but confirmed that everything negative during their Miami encounter is now water under the bridge.

 Paola and Russ recently courted some controversy among viewers and avid fans of 90 Day Fiance.
 Over the past couple of weeks, the hit reality TV show focused on the couple’s struggles as Paola stayed in Miami to pursue a modeling career and Russ stayed behind in Oklahoma to search for a stable job.
-Things went South, however, when Russ visited his wife in Miami.
+Things went south, however, when Russ visited his wife in Miami.

 During his stay there, the reality TV series emphasized how little Paola seemed to care for Russ.
 Even when Russ was directly insulted by her best friend, the aspiring model did not defend her husband at all.
 Instead, she got angry at Russ for walking away.
 Quite unsurprisingly, this encounter did not sit well with fans of the show, and many called out Paola over her unacceptable behavior.

 Since the episodes aired, however, Paola has gone into damage control.
-As previously reported by The Inquisitr, the Colombian beauty has gone on social media to apologize to her husband.
+As previously reported by the Inquisitr, the Colombian beauty has gone on social media to apologize to her husband.
 If Russ’ recent Instagram post is any indication, it seems that Paola’s apology was well accepted.

 No one is perfect in this life but it is important to remain true to yourself and surround yourself with those who love and care for you.
 There is a lot of hate in this world and it's important to respect one another, no matter what the differences may be.
 When others try to bring you down, just remember these words: "Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.
 And do not grieve the Holy Spirit of God, with whom you were sealed for the day of redemption.
 Get rid of all bitterness, rage and anger, brawling and slander, along with every form of malice.
 Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you." – Ephesians 4:29-32 #90DayFiance #happilyeverafter #russandpao #forgiveness #Godisgood